Barbrousse/Minimal-CLI-RPG/README.md

 You want to test my minimal CLI RPG ?
 -------------------------------------
-Import this as an existing projet into eclipse (or another java IDE)
+Import this repo. as an existing projet into eclipse (or another java IDE)